Em01/CV/README.md

 ##Work

 Since graduating from Makers Academy i have been working as a Junior Developer for a London based Startup.
- * Junior Developer at Sincuru, London.
+ * Junior Developer at Sincuru-London.

 Prior to training as a web developer I worked on various shows as a sound engineer both within the UK and abroad.
 I worked in this industry for over five years and due to the short running period of some shows I have not listed every show I have worked on but a sample is below.
 Responsibilities range from operating and mixing the show to looking after the microphones and delegating with performers backstage.
 I also studied full time for a degree throughout most of this period.